 Many would-be reviewers are repelled from the activity because they see it as cumbersome and inconvenient.

-Creating accounts, searching for the business again, and leaving the review sounds like a hassle which isn’t worth it.
+Creating accounts, searching for the business again, and leaving the review sounds like a hassle that isn’t worth it.

 However, if you make it as easy as possible to leave a review, and you let people know the process is simple, you will convert as many of these would-be reviewers as possible.

-We’ve gained a lot of experience in the review marketing field, and we can set up a review funnel to maximize your positive reviews in no time.
+We’ve gained a lot of experience in the review marketing field, and our local SEO company in Atlanta can set up a review funnel to maximize your positive reviews in no time.